Taco John's: Mascots

+Criticisms and controversies

 2006 E. coli outbreak

 In December 2006, a reported 50 people became sick and 18 people were hospitalized after eating at a Taco John's restaurant in Iowa.
 Shortly after that, Minnesota health officials reported that an additional 27 people became ill after eating at Taco John's restaurants in Rio Grande City, Texas, and Grand Forks, North Dakota.
 On December 14, Black Hawk County, Iowa health officials stated that lettuce tainted with E. coli had been discovered in the supply chain.
 That same day, a Cedar Falls couple filed a lawsuit against Taco John's after their 9-year-old daughter was hospitalized for symptoms of E. coli.
 Taco John's dropped its produce supplier, Bix Produce of Grand Forks, North Dakota, as a result of the outbreaks.
 After a thorough investigation by the Minnesota Department of Health and the FDA, Bix Produce was cleared of any wrongdoing in the matter.
 The source of the outbreak was traced back to the growing fields in California.
 This incident came about at the same time as an unrelated E. coli outbreak at Taco Bell restaurants in the midwestern United States.

+2014 nametag incident

+In June 2014, Tyler Brandt, a 16-year-old employee at a Taco John's in Yankton, South Dakota, quit his job due to his supervisor's alleged use of homophobic slurs.
+Brandt said his supervisor pressured him to wear a nametag that identified him as "Gaytard", and used that term to address him in front of customers and other employees.
+According to the Yankton store's general manager, Brandt chose the nickname for himself, and wasn't forced to wear the nametag.

+In September 2014, the ACLU assisted Brandt in filing a federal discrimination charge with the Equal Employment Opportunity Commission, alleging that Taco John's violated the South Dakota Human Rights Act.
+Taco John's addressed the incident on its Facebook page, writing that it shares the belief that discrimination is wrong, but clarifying that the franchisor does not control its franchisees' day-to-day operations or personnel decisions.